fullcalendar/fullcalendar-docs/_docs-v3/event-data/events-json-feed.md

 ---
 title: events (as a json feed)
 ---

-In order for FullCalendar to fetch [Event Objects](event-object), it will need to visit the URL of the JSON Feed containing those events.
+Visiting the URL of a JSON feed is one of the ways FullCalendar fetches [Event Objects](event-object).
 This action occurs when the user clicks prev/next or changes calendar views.
 FullCalendar will determine the date-range it needs events for and will pass that information along in GET parameters.

 The GET parameter names will be determined by the [startParam](startParam) and [endParam](endParam) options. (`"start"` and `"end"` by default).